-After I wrote about the new Dior Forever Foundation recently, a number of readers contacted me and wanted to learn more about my thoughts on both this new liquid foundation and the Dior Star Foundation, a long-time favourite, and closest-competition to this product that I have.
-I figured since there’s a bit of overlap but also few major differences, I thought I would do a quick comparison between the two.
+After I wrote about the new Dior Forever Foundation recently, a number of readers contacted me and wanted to compare the new launch with its sister, the Dior Star Foundation, a long-time favourite.
+Given how similar they look and how quickly they launched one after another, I figured since there’s a bit of overlap but also few major differences, I thought I would do a quick comparison between the two.

 Ever since I bought my first bottle, and despite a dodgy start, I had found “the one”.